shevisj/omi/plugins/instructions/news-checker/README.md

 #### -

 > This is a experimental feature.
 It may not work as expected.
-If you have any feedback, please let us know at joan@basedhardware.com.
+If you have any feedback, please let us know at joan@omi.me.